squirrel-project/squirrel_nav/squirrel_navigation/README.md

 - `~/getPathClearance` (`squirrel_navigation_msgs::GetPathClereance`)
   returns the clearance of a path as well as the proximity map of every waypoint of the path.

+## Know Issues
+On shutdown, `ClassLoader` throws an error.
+It should only happens on exit and therefore not influence the navigation stack.
+We're working on it.